 Finding the date

-Along with working MWC in Barcelona, I decided to chance my arm and go swipe-crazy on dating apps Tinder and Bumble.
-It turns out that roughly 95% of the people on these dating apps are Americans on exchange programmes, but I did begin speaking to one girl from Brazil travelling around Europe.
-Let's call her Girl X.
+Coinciding with Mobile World Congress in Barcelona, I decided to chance my arm and go swipe-crazy on dating apps Tinder and Bumble.
+It turns out that roughly 95% of the people on these dating apps are Americans on exchange programmes, but I did begin speaking to someone from Brazil travelling around Europe.
+Let's call her Woman X.

-It's all going surprisingly smoothly in this stage, but there's still a few stumbling blocks to overcome here.
+It's all going surprisingly smoothly at this stage, but there's still a few stumbling blocks to overcome.
 Since Pilot is developed to pick up on a specific frequency of sound, using the earbuds in coffee shops or busy bars is still a struggle, Waverly Labs tells me.

 Cleared for take-off

-I'm shaking on the tube, on my way meet Girl X. Part of me is seeing the funny side of this experiment, but part of me is also contemplating whether language has truly been holding me back all this time.
+Fast forward to the date night, and I am shaking on the tube, on my way meet Woman X. Part of me is seeing the lighter side of this experiment - "what a funny story to tell one day," I tell myself.
+Part of me is also contemplating whether language has truly been holding me back all this time.
 My mind is swirling.

-I follow Google Maps into a poorly-lit, side-street Soho bar, where Girl X has been drinking with friends, and my head is on a swivel trying to find her before anybody thinks I'm on my own.
-Oddly, my anxious state makes me think everybody in the room is somehow aware of my plan -- "I've been rumbled.
+I follow Google Maps into a poorly-lit, side-street Soho bar, where Woman X has been drinking with friends, and my head is on a swivel trying to find her before anybody thinks I'm on my own.
+Oddly, my anxious state makes me think everybody in the room is somehow aware of my plan - "I've been rumbled.
 It's all a trap," I think to myself.

 Do you mind if I give you this translation earbud so I can test them?".

 Essential reading: The best hearables and smart earbuds